Ph.D., University of Iowa, 1981

 DR. RON LEE, PROFESSOR, studies contemporary American political discourse.
 His research deals with the rhetorical construction of presidential legacies, the discourses of poverty, the mythical use of American place in national politics, the evolving standards of journalistic coverage of religion, and the use of race in post-civil-rights era political discourse.

-Lee, R., & Morin, A. (In press).
+Lee, R., & Morin, A. (2017).
 Barack Obama's response to the "angry black man" race card: A critical analysis of "A more perfect union."
 In R. Denton (Ed.), Political communication: Theory, method and practice.
 Lanham, MD: Lexington.